danitrap/version-lens.nvim/README.md

 The plugin automatically activates when opening a `package.json` file.
 It will:

-1. Detect your package manager (npm, yarn, or pnpm)
+1. Detect your package manager (npm or pnpm)
 2. Fetch currently installed versions
 3. Display versions as virtual text at the end of each dependency line